LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

   RUN command 1 && command 2 && command 3
   ```

+  __There are also some articles about techniques to reduce the image
+  size.
+Try to find them.
+They are talking about `squashing` or
+  `flattening` images.__

   A Docker image is built up from layers.
 Each layer is an instruction in the Dockerfile.
 It is a better practice to have a minimal number of layers in an image, because the size can become fat really quickly.
 That's why put all commands in one RUN is a better practice.
 It will reduce the size of the image.
 On an other hand, each layer is cached, so when an image is re-built, it could go faster to not re-download all the packages.
 So in this case, the first solution is better.
   An other problem with a merge of commands, like presented here, is that it becomes quickly not really easy to read when there is a lot of instructions.
   Regarding the apt-get update and apt-get install, there are a lot of articles, saying that they should be put in one RUN command, because of a cache reason.
 A single apt-get update will be cached, as said previously, and not re-run every time you need to install something.
 So it might download an old version of the package.

-  There are also some articles about techniques to reduce the image
-  size.
-Try to find them.
-They are talking about `squashing` or
-  `flattening` images.
+  Squash or flatten mean that multiples layers of an image will become one single layer.
+The result of this is to reduce the size of an image.
+It is a very powerful technique, howerver, it should not be used for every image.
+You will probably sacrify some functionnality in the process, so it's important to think about it twice.
+But, let say, if we use someonelse's image and it's too heavy and we want to optimize its size, it is a good tool to use.

 2. __Propose a different approach to architecture our images to be able
    to reuse as much as possible what we have done.
 Your proposition